Jayplect/leaflet-seismic-map/README.md

 Deployed to  <a href = "https://jayplect.github.io/belly-button-microbe-diversity-dashboard/">Github pages<a/> to view.

 ## References
-Dataset created by the United States Geological Survey
+Dataset created by the United States Geological Survey.